SciMed/viewy/readme.md

 #Viewy

+## Versions

+For Rails 4, use 0.4.0 or below.
+For Rails 5, use 0.5.0 or above.

 ##NOTE this is only for use with postgres 9.4 or higher.

 In a nutshell, it provides two separate functionalities: